ampproject/amphtml/extensions/amp-story-auto-ads/amp-story-auto-ads.md

 ## Analytics
-When using `amp-story-auto-ads` several new [analytics triggers](../../extensions/amp-analytics/amp-analytics.md) and [variables] will be availible for your analytics configuration.
+When using `amp-story-auto-ads` several new [analytics triggers](../../extensions/amp-analytics/amp-analytics.md) and [variables] will be available for your analytics configuration.

 ### Triggers
 Name | Event